 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Working in the construction industry is challenging.
 It’s constantly changing and fiercely competitive.
 It’s also one of the most coveted and lucrative industries in the world, and it’s entirely unlike managing any other type of business.
-If you’re new to the industry or are thinking of changing your career, what do you need to know to begin managing a construction company?
+If you’re new to the industry or are thinking of changing your career, then you need to know about construction management.

 What Is Construction Management?

 Their exact responsibilities will vary, which we’ll discuss in more detail in a moment.
 But, in general, construction managers oversee all the details of a building project from beginning to end.
 That might sound simple, but it can be incredibly complex, and taking up this mantle unprepared can be a recipe for disaster.
 What does it take to be a construction manager?